SiFli SDK RF Test Guide

 packet_count reads 0 after a BLE TX test

-TX power is not as expected in a BT non-signaling test
+TX power is off during BT non-signaling tests

 pwr_lvl is a dBm integer (typically 0…13), not a level index

-Enter the target dBm value directly; the controller quantizes it at runtime to a hardware level supported by the PA (see §7.1); default to 10
+Enter the target dBm value directly; the controller quantizes it at runtime to a hardware level supported by the PA (see §7.1); default is 10

 15. Key Source Locations